justsaykk/vttpday15classwork/README.md

 ## Setting up Redis template:
-At the same folder as the initial class file, create another file named "AppConfiguration.java" This is the standard boilerplate for Redis template:
+At the same folder as the initial class file, create another file named "AppConfiguration.java" This is the standard boilerplate for Redis template setup:
 ```java
 package your.packagename.here;